Wormley-Hoddesdonpark Wood North

-Wormley-Hoddesdonpark Wood North is a 143.9 hectare woodland area in Hertfordshire which has been designated as a biological site of Special Scientific Interest.
-The site is listed as Grade 1 in A Nature Conservation Review, and is also designated a Special Area of Conservation.
-It is in Hoddesdon in the borough of Broxbourne, but part of the site is in East Hertfordshire.
+Wormley-Hoddesdonpark Wood North is a 143.9 hectare woodland area in Hertfordshire which has been designated as a biological Site of Special Scientific Interest.
+The site is listed as Grade 1 in A Nature Conservation Review, and is designated a Special Area of Conservation.
+It is in Hoddesdon in the Borough of Broxbourne, with a large proportion of the site in East Hertfordshire.

 It includes Hoddesdonpark Wood and Broxbourne Wood, which are part of Broxbourne Woods National Nature Reserve.
-Broxbourne Wood is owned by the Woodland Trust.
+Broxbourne and Bencroft Woods are owned by Hertfordshire County Council and managed by HCC Countryside Management Service.
 The site also includes Danemead, a small area of 5.6 hectares, which is managed by the Herts and Middlesex Wildlife Trust.